UPDATED MAR 14, 2020

 If there’s anything more wholesome than going to a baseball game, it’s riding your bike to that baseball game.
 The Ontario Street bike lane is a straight shot from Olympic Village to Nat Bailey Stadium (hell, it beelines out to the Fraser River if you’re keen!).
 Prefer playing sports to watching them?
 Queen Elizabeth Park is across the street in all of its disc golf and pitch-and-putt glory.
 Or skip the extra aerobics and visit the park’s arboretum, floral conservatory, and picnic-worthy green space.

-This route has it all: bike-friendly roads, bike trails, hills, flats, beaches, nude beaches — you name it.
+This route has it all: bike-friendly roads, bike trails, hills, flats, beaches — you name it.
 What’s that?
 You want to strip down?
-That’ll be at Wreck Beach, known for its stunning views (seriously, the sunsets are insane).
+That’ll be at Wreck Beach, known for its stunning views (seriously, the sunsets are insane) as well as its clothing optional reputation.
 Start your ride at Jericho Beach or Spanish Banks—both are killer beaches to spend the day—and follow NW Marine Drive around the UBC peninsula.
 Cut into Pacific Spirit Pack to get off the paved roads and into the network of shared trails and terrain fit for cyclocross.

-Easy rider’s paradise is only a quick half-hour drive (or a 20km bike ride…) from downtown Vancouver to Richmond.
-Head to the Steveston Fisherman’s Wharf for a dockside lunch, then take the bikes along the South Dyke Trail.
-The trail runs 17km from the small fishing village, past the old boats at Finn Slough, and doubles back when you hit the north-south Horseshoe Slough Trail.
+Easy rider’s paradise is only a quick half-hour drive (or a 20-km bike ride) from downtown Vancouver to Richmond.
+Head to the Steveston Fisherman’s Wharf for a dockside lunch, then take the bikes along the South Dyke Trail — you'll ride six kilometres from the small fishing village, past the old boats at Finn Slough, and when you're done, you can double back when you hit the north-south Horseshoe Slough Trail.

 This one is for the extremists.
-Maybe you’re training for the Whistler GranFondo (122km uphill, hello) or just looking to punish your legs.
-The 15km road up Cypress climbs over 800ft in elevation.
+Maybe you’re training for the Whistler GranFondo (122 kilometres uphill, hello) or just looking to punish your legs.
+The 15-km road up Cypress climbs over 800 ft. in elevation.
 But the view from First Lookout is the actual best in Vancouver, and the lodge pub at the top will reward and refuel your tired body.
 Not enough for you?
 Throw in a ride up Grouse Mountain and another up Mount Seymour to earn yourself a Triple Crown — yes, that’s all in one day, and yes, you have to ride between the peaks too.

 You have to ride over the Lion’s Gate Bridge at least once.
-The bike lane is wide and separated from traffic — and the views are worth it.
+The bike lane is wide and separated from traffic — and the views are absolutely worth it.
 Once you hit solid ground in West Vancouver, breeze through the waterfront Ambleside Park and take the West Vancouver Seawall until you’re ready to tackle the uphill climb back downtown.
-Fitt Tip: This bikeway is part of the North Shore Spirit Trail — and we’ve heard big plans that’ll allow you to soon ride from Horseshoe Bay all the way to Deep Cove.
+Fitt Tip: this bikeway is part of the North Shore Spirit Trail and we’ve heard big plans that soon they'll allow you to ride from Horseshoe Bay all the way to Deep Cove.